raycmorgan/vroom/README.markdown

 ### Routing

-Routing is achieved by a mix of pure path based routing (i.e. Sinatra) and a simple mounting approach.
+Routing is achieved by a mix of pure path based routing (i.e. Sinatra), Merb routing and a simple mounting approach.

 ### Usage